opitzconsulting/Coding-Dojo-OC-MeetUps/README.md

 `$ cd ~/Desktop/Template/Alexa_universal_skill_template`

-Run an _Alexa_ Docker container:
+Create a new Docker network:

+`$ sudo docker network create myNetwork`

+Open a new tab and run the _ngrok_ Docker container in your terminal:

 * On Linux:

+`$ sudo docker run -v ~/Desktop/Template/Alexa_universal_skill_template:/skill -it --network myNetwork --name alexa_tunnel falent/alexa_tunnel `

+* On Windows:
+  Replace the path with the absolute path to your cloned git repository, e.g. _//c/Users/john/Desktop/Alexa_universal_skill_template_ (:warning: Leading double slashes!!!).

+  `$ docker run -v <ABSOLUTE_PATH_TO_CLONED_GIT_REPO>:/skill -it --network myNetwork --name alexa_tunnel falent/alexa_tunnel`

+Open a new tab and run an _Alexa_ Docker container:

+* On Linux:

   `$ sudo docker run -v ~/Desktop/Template/Alexa_universal_skill_template:/skill -it --network myNetwork --name alexa falent/alexa_http_server`

 * On Windows:
-  Replace the path with the absolute path to your cloned git repository, e.g. _//c/Users/john/Desktop/Alexa_universal_skill_template_ (:warning: Leading double slashes!!!).

   `$ docker run -v <ABSOLUTE_PATH_TO_CLONED_GIT_REPO>:/skill -it --network myNetwork --name alexa falent/alexa_http_server`

 (it can happens that you wish to add more modules to your skill.
 In that case you just need to restart your container)

-Open a third terminal tab and start Alexa CLI Container:
+Open a new terminal tab and start Alexa CLI Container:

   `$  sudo docker run -v ~/Desktop/Template/Alexa_universal_skill_template:/skill -it --network myNetwork --name alexa_cli falent/alexa-cli`